jayway/cljwordgraph/README.md

             (gather-words "   mary had a\tlittle\n   lamb    "))
         "splits words on whitespace"))

-If in Clooj: REPL | Evaluate entire file
+If in Clooj: `REPL | Evaluate entire file`
-If on command line: Run 'lein test'.
+If on command line: Run `lein test`.

 You should get compile error because the function doesn't exist yet.

-Add an empty function gather-words in cljwordgrah.core.clj.
+Add an empty function `gather-words` in `cljwordgrah.core.clj`.
 You should not get a compile error any more.

 Then make the function split the string into words.

 ### Useful functions
-[.split]
+* .split (java.lang.String#split)
-[seq]
+* seq

-Use (doc <function>) to get brief (but precise) documentation on Clojure functions:
+Use (doc <function>) to get brief---but precise---documentation on Clojure functions:

     user=> (doc seq)
     -------------------------